KevinHsiung/DJAppServer/readme.md

 You can now use docker to start the application server

 Run "docker-compose up" to start the application in docker.
+Optional : Add " -d" to run in background mode.

 ## Prerequisites :